syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/ScrollButton- Header.md

 ## ScrollButtonBackgroundColor and ScrollButtonForegroundColor

-Change the color of the Scroll buttons foreground and background color by usign the `ScrollButtonBackgroundColor` and `ScrollButtonForegroundColor` properties
+Change the color of the Scroll buttons foreground and background color by using the `ScrollButtonBackgroundColor` and `ScrollButtonForegroundColor` properties

 {% tabs %}